 Focus on What You Can Control

 To combat mood swings—arguably menopause’s most famous and misunderstood pain point—work on optimizing the parts of your routine that you can control, whether that includes maintaining an organized space or setting aside daily time for meditation, exercise, or quiet time alone with tea and a book.
-Integrating herbs like Ashwagandha (a key ingredient in The Core and The Sleep supplements) can also reduce stress and irritability.
+Integrating herbs like Ashwagandha (a key ingredient in Kindra's Core Supplement and Sleep Supplement) can also reduce stress and irritability.
 Whatever you choose, be sure to prioritize a few moments of joy or self-care in your regular schedule.
 You might be surprised at how effectively they regulate your mood.

 Sleep impacts everything, from your mood to your physical wellbeing to your everyday brain function.
 But between night sweats and increased sensitivity to noise and light, it can be hard for menopausal women to find rest when they need it most.
 Give yourself a better shot at quality sleep with a regular evening routine: Go to bed around the same time each night; invest in a noise machine, sleep mask, and/or earplugs to regulate your environment; and consider natural supplements, like the antioxidants for cooling blood flow or the melatonin for regulating sleep cycles found in The Sleep, to help you nod off faster.